 Note: Oracle Eloqua automatically generates an HTML name for your form.
 You can use this generated name, or create a new one.

 - Externally Visible: Set your form visibility by toggling this option.
 If the option is enabled, the form is visible to everyone and can capture submission data.
 This is the default option.
-If the option is disabled, the form is only visible within Oracle Eloqua and will not accept submissions via the endpoints (API).
+If the option is disabled, the form remains visible but will not accept submissions via the landing page or endpoints (API).
+Disabling the Externally Visible option prevents spam attacks on old or new forms.

 Important: This feature is currently released under our Controlled Availability program.
 To request access to this feature, please log in to My Oracle Support and create a service request.